 The summer air was hot and sticky.
-In my bed I turned from one side to the other and moved my legs to find a cooler spot on the sheet.
+In my bed, I turned from one side to the other and moved my legs to find a cooler spot on the sheet.
 I closed my eyes but sleep was the farthest thing away.
-Sounds were everywhere keeping me awake.
+Sounds were everywhere, keeping me awake.
 The crickets were singing their nighttime songs, and the clock played its steady rhythm as I counted ticks and tocks, one-by-one.
 Then the house creaked and gave me a little fright.

-In the moonlit room shadows appeared larger than life and I tried to keep my eyes closed.
+In the moonlit room, shadows appeared larger than life and I tried to keep my eyes closed.
 I heard a train in the distance.
 “Whoooooooo Whoooooooo,” it sounded.
 A cool breeze came through the window and tickled my skin.
 “How nice,” I thought, wishing for more.
 But then it was gone, and the still air hung heavy over me like a blanket.
 Firecrackers went off in a neighbor’s yard.
 Some boys laughed and ran away.
 So many sounds when everyone is supposed to be asleep.

 My eyes couldn’t resist peeking around the shadowy room.
 With a start, I noticed a ghoulish figure with big pointy ears and long sharp teeth standing along the far wall.
 His arms seemed to be reaching for me so I quickly pulled the covers over my head.
 “Mom, there’s something in my room,” I cried.
 Mom came in and turned on the light.
 “What is it,” she said.
 “Over there!”
 I pointed to where the creature had been but nothing was there except Louie, my old stuffed bear.
-The moonlight made his shadow look scary but there he was, smiling at my from the top of my dresser.
-“That’s silly,” I said.
+The moonlight made his shadow look scary but there he was, smiling at me from the top of my dresser.
+“That’s silly,” I said, trying to sound relieved.
 Mom smiled.
-“Isn’t if funny what shadows can do?
+“Isn’t it funny what shadows can do?
 There’s nothing to be afraid of in here.
 So you get some sleep or you’re going to be tired in the morning.”
 Mom blew me a kiss, turned off the light, and walked down the hall to her room.
 Her footsteps echoed in harmony with the crickets outside the window.
 A chorus of wind chimes rang unexpectedly as another light breeze teased the humid air.
 So many sounds when everyone is supposed to be asleep.

 The moon rose higher in the sky as I lay quietly trying to relax.
 I shut my eyes but the insides of my eyelids were like a movie screen playing all my thoughts back to me.
 I could see the swimming pool where I swam earlier in the day with my best friend, Cindy.
 Her cat Molly was lying on a lawn chair in the sun.
-I stubbed my toe on the concrete and tried not to cry in front of my friends, but it hurt so bad!
-In the end the tears felt hotter than the sun on my cheeks.
+I stubbed my toe on the concrete and tried not to cry in front of my friends.
+But it hurt so bad!
+In the end, the tears felt hotter than the sun on my cheeks.